 Disciplined Minds: A Critical Look at Salaried Professionals and the Soul-Battering System that Shapes their Lives (2000: Rowman & Littlefield, Lanham) by Jeff Schmidt, a physicist and former editor for Physics Today.

-This book is making me think of Tom Scheff with tremendous gratitude.
-Somehow I ended up in his office in the Fall of my first year of grad school at UCSB.
-He told me that i needed to write down who I was “because you’re going to lose her and you may want her back some day.”
+In the first months of graduate school at UCSB, Professor Tom Scheff told me that i needed to write down who I was “because you’re going to lose her and you may want her back some day.”
 I heeded that advice.
 I also held on to it as a warning about what would happen in the graduate program.
 As a professor, I have passed on this advice to many young friends, still not fully understanding it.

-Although it was painful and I fought very hard throughout graduate school, until I read this book I was completely mystefied by what was happening there and why.
-Schmidt explains that the most important function of graduate training is to enforce ideological discipline not over the personal political viewpoints of professionals (which have little impact on the world), but over their willingness to conform to professional hierarchies (which has much more serious consequences).
+Until I read this book I was completely mystefied by what was happening in graduate school and why.
+Schmidt explains that the most important function of graduate training is to enforce ideological discipline NOT over the personal political viewpoints of professionals (which have little impact on the world), but over their willingness to conform to professional hierarchies (which has much more serious consequences).

 The professions maintain the status quo through the work they define and permit.
 In the social sciences it is publishing highly specialized articles in elite journals.
 In medicine it is “patching people up…never to take a stand against the social inequities that generate so much stress and disease.”
 Aspiring professionals who are unable or unwilling to conform are weeded out, marginalized, or abused (always using the rhetoric of meritocracy) .
 As junior professionals realize they will not be able to fulfill their vision of social transformation, they embrace ego and status (and, in fields that offer it, high pay) as the “compensation for intellectual interests and social goals abandoned.”